GuillermoPuebla/rrl/README.md

 # Learning Relational Rules from Rewards

-Code for the paper [Learning Relational Rules from Rewards](https://arxiv.org/).
+Codebase for the paper [Learning Relational Rules from Rewards](https://arxiv.org/).

 The `train_and_test.py` script allows to reproduce the primary results in the paper.
 The script requires three arguments:
 1. Game name.
 Either 'Breakout', 'Pong' or 'DemmonAttack'